-There are many extensions to the MDP framework we just discussed.
+There are many extensions to the MDP framework, as we've discussed.
 They allow us to target slightly different types of RL problems.
-The following list is not comprehensive, but it should give you an idea of how large the field is.
-Know that the acronym "MDPs" is often used to refer to all types of MDPs.
-We are currently looking only at the tip of the iceberg.
+The following list isn't comprehensive, but it should give you an idea of how large the field is.
+Know that the acronym MDPs is often used to refer to all types of MDPs.
+We're currently looking only at the tip of the iceberg:

-- Partially-Observable Markov Decision Process (POMDP): When the agent cannot fully observe the environment state. - Factored Markov Decision Process (FMDP): Allows the representation of the transition and reward function more compactly so that we can represent very large MDPs. - Continuous [Time|Action|State] Markov Decision Process: When either time, action, state or any combination of them are continuous. - Relational Markov Decision Process (RMDP): Allows the combination of probabilistic and relational knowledge. - Semi-Markov Decision Process (SMDP): Allows the inclusion of abstract actions that can take multiple time steps to complete. - Multi-Agent Markov Decision Process (MMDP): Allows the inclusion of multiple agents in the same environment. - Decentralized Markov Decision Process (Dec-MDP): Allows for multiple agents to collaborate and maximize a common reward.
+- Partially observable Markov decision process (POMDP): When the agent cannot fully observe the environment state - Factored Markov decision process (FMDP): Allows the representation of the transition and reward function more compactly so that we can represent large MDPs - Continuous [Time|Action|State] Markov decision process: When either time, action, state or any combination of them are continuous - Relational Markov decision process (RMDP): Allows the combination of probabilistic and relational knowledge - Semi-Markov decision process (SMDP): Allows the inclusion of abstract actions that can take multiple time steps to complete - Multi-agent Markov decision process (MMDP): Allows the inclusion of multiple agents in the same environment - Decentralized Markov decision process (Dec-MDP): Allows for multiple agents to collaborate and maximize a common reward